Sonic the Hedgehog Cards Title

 Somewhere with these cards (and maybe the following set) are supposed to be special cards.
 They were billed as "Holograms", but they aren't.
 They are more of a silver foil type deal, with designs you can only see by tilting them in the light.
 There are presumeably 6 of these, all different.
 However, they are SO rare.
 The normal cards being as scarce as these are, means their foils are nearly impossible to get.

 Of course...if you have some, sending in scans/photos is really recommended!
 These large scans are a courtesy for the zillions of fans who don't have the cards, and can't be expected to buy them, as there aren't any left.
-This set was aquired when a large Sonic collection was liquidated over a Newsgroup.
+This set was aquired when a large Sonic collection was liquidated over a Newsgroup. *Do you remember what a newsgroup was?
+You can look it up.

 9 screenshot & stock art mixed trading cards The second set of cards is somewhat less impressive.
 All they did was take screencaps of Sonic 1 and Sonic 2 for the Genisis, and add in really poor stock art.
 It is often mis-used, wrongly sized, misplaced or just inappropriate.
 The sprites would have looked better.